 If you love this design you can see more of artist Elton Louviere's work by clicking on this link.

 "Dawn" by Elton Louviere.
 Nationally renowned Southwest Louisiana artist Elton Louviere has been praised for his outstanding ability to capture and manipulate light in his paintings and has a reputation for accuracy and meticulous detail.
 Today he is widely known for his vibrant, light-filled landscapes, handsome waterfowl paintings and approachable style.
 This piece is especially timely, because after 50 years of painting, Louviere announced his retirement as of December 31, 2011.
+Sadly, he passed away in 2014 at the age of 83.

 The first design launched into the community featured a painting by Lake Charles artist, Kevin Leveque.